(480) 409-7703 Contact

 Recovery

-Following your Gilbert occipital nerve block procedure, you may experience some form of pain relief within 15 minutes, but the medication can take a few days to take full effect.
+Following your Arizona occipital nerve block procedure, you may experience some form of pain relief within 15 minutes, but the medication can take a few days to take full effect.
 You may experience pain around the injection site, but this will dissipate within a few days.
 Pain relief can last a few weeks to a few months.

 While you should be able to drive home, medical professionals recommend having someone else drive you home.
 Your doctor will discuss when you can resume your normal medication schedule.
 Following the procedure, you should